danielabar/meblog/src/markdown/rails-blocked-host-docker-fix.md

       - "4000:4000"
 ```

 Since both `mainapp` and `subscription_service` are started in the same docker network created when `docker-compose up` is run, it should be possible for the main app to make http requests to the subscription service.
-For example, the subscription service exposes a REST style API to retrieve all plans, at `GET {{host}}/api/v1/plans`.
+For example, the subscription service exposes a REST style API to retrieve all plans, with `GET {{host}}/api/v1/plans`.
 Therefore, the following code in `mainapp`, using Faraday to make an http request *should* work:

 ```ruby
 # Any ruby file in mainapp